 There's nothing more important to your career than presenting your best work in an attractive, professional and accessible portfolio.

-So for this article we've spoken to leading designers, illustrators and creatives and pulled together a selection of great tips and advice for dusting off a tired design portfolio and making it the very best it can be.
-So whether your portfolio is a physical or digital one, read on, and discover how to create the perfect design portfolio today!
+So for this article we've spoken to leading designers, illustrators and creatives and pulled together a selection of great professional tips and advice for dusting off a tired design portfolio and making it the very best it can be, to hook that dream design job.

 Physical design portfolios are one-off paper creations, so they can be tailored to the job you are applying for.
-Other than time constraints, there's no reason you can't create multiple design portfolios tailored to different jobs or different types of company.
+Other than time constraints, there's no reason why you can't create multiple design portfolios tailored to different jobs or different types of company.

 01. Include a breadth of work

-You need to be able to show a healthy breadth of work together with a range of applications, so even if you select several examples from a single project you should make sure you treat image individually.
+You need to be able to show a healthy breadth of work together with a range of applications, so even if you select several examples from a single project you should make sure that you treat image individually.

 02. Include appropriate examples

 Only include design portfolio examples for a full-time position that are appropriate to the role.
-A creative director position, for instance, won't entail much artworking – if any at all – so work that demonstrates tracking and kerning ability isn't relevant.
+A creative director position, for instance, won't entail much artworking – if any at all – so work that demonstrates your tracking and kerning ability isn't relevant.

 03. Provide context to your work

 Make sure you use annotations and notes to talk about how and why the work was created.
-Make it clear what the brief asked for in each design portfolio example you include, and then demonstrate how you successfully accomplished it.
+Make it clear what the brief asked for in each design portfolio example you include, then demonstrate how you successfully accomplished it.

-05. Give it a regular spring clean
+05. Give your portfolio a regular spring clean